gbmhunter/blog/content/posts/2023/06-30-june-2023-updates/_index.md

 * Fixed bug which resulting in the embedded circuitjs iframe's from being displayed correctly (unsure of what was caused the problem to occur in the first place).

 * Added info on differences between "solid" and "wet" tantalum capacitors.

+* Added a new admonition shortcode and changed the styling of the admonitions so that the title and icon are a top-bar rather than a side-bar (looks better when there is longer content in the admonition).